nschaievitch/ipfs-instagram-mirror/README.md

 IPFS based protocol for mirroring/archiving instagram accounts

 This project allows creation of an IPFS based mirror or archive for Instagram accounts.
 It contains to parts, separated into two respective folders.
 The first part (the `ipfs-mirror-local` folder) contains a script to format an Instagram information requests for an account into a mirror.
 The second part (the `ipfs-mirror-webview` folder) contains a simple React-based website which allows to explore said mirror.
+IPNS is fully supported, for dynamic updates to the profile.

 ## IPFS Mirror Local